Worried you might have a leak? We're here to help you identify and tackle them quickly. Follow these simple steps to check for leaks in your home:

 Open the meter chamber by prising the lid off (you might need something like a flat screwdriver to help you) and then remove the polystyrene frost cover plus any water that’s collected in the chamber – a small sponge should do the trick.

-To ensure you’re looking at the correct water meter, turn off the external stop tap and turn on a tap inside your property.
-If no water comes out, it’s your meter.
+2. Next, turn off the stop tap inside the meter chamber.
+To make sure you’re looking at the right meter, turn on a tap inside your property and let the water run.
+If no water comes out after a couple of minutes, it’s your meter.

-Turn the water back on at the meter and make a note of the meter reading.
+3. Turn the stop tap back on and make a note – or take a photo – of the meter reading.

-Don’t use any water for the next 30 minutes to one hour and then take a reading.
-If the reading’s changed, water’s escaping from somewhere.
+4. Don’t use any water for the next hour and then take another meter reading.

-In some cases, particularly older properties which have been converted into flats, there may be a joint or shared water supply.
-So rather than indicating a leak, the meter could be recording water being used by a neighbour.
-If this could be the case, call us on 03457 145 145 and we'll investigate.
+In some cases - particularly older properties which have been converted into flats – you might have a shared water supply.
+So rather than showing a leak, your meter could be recording water being used by a neighbour.
+If you think this could be the case, give us a call on 03457 145 145 and we'll investigate